Formal Synthesis of Controllers for Uncertain Linear Systems against $\omega$-Regular Properties: A Set-based Approach: Complexity

 Finally, we also want to point out the difficulties in having a fair comparison between those discretization-based approaches and ours in terms of worst-case space complexity.
-It is well-known that the space complexities of discretization-based approaches grow exponentially with respect to the dimension of the state (and input) sets (see~\cite[Section 5-A]{Li2021Specification} for detailed discussion), since they require discretizing the original state and input sets to construct the finite state and input sets.
-On the one hand, we do not require such discretization so that the space complexity of our approaches does not have exponential growth regarding the dimensions.
-On the other hand, the space complexity of our approaches grows exponentially with respect to the number of iterations in the worst case.
-It is worth noting that, however, we do not observe such exponential growth in the case studies (see Section~\ref{sec5}).
-As a key insight, intersections among polytopes may contain some redundant hyperplanes, which can be eliminated by computing the minimal representations of these intersections~\cite{Baotic2009Polytopic}.
-Nevertheless, the number of redundant hyperplanes differs on a case-by-case basis and, therefore, is difficult to be considered for improving the worst-case space complexity of our proposed approaches.
+It is well-known that the space complexities of discretization-based approaches grow exponentially with respect to the dimension of the state (and input) sets (see~\cite[Section 5-A]{Li2022Specification} for detailed discussion) since they require the discretization of the original state and input sets in order to construct the finite state and input sets.
+On the one hand, the space complexity of our approaches does not have exponential growth regarding the dimensions since we do not require such discretization.
+On the other hand, the complexity of our approaches grows exponentially with respect to the number of iterations in the worst case.
+It is worth noting that, however, we do not observe such exponential growth in the case studies (see Figure~\ref{fig:evolution_comp}).
+As a key insight, at each iteration step $i\in\mathbb{N}$, for all $q,q'\in Q_{rd}$, one can reduce $\mathsf{num}(\underline{I}_i(q,q'))$ and $\mathsf{larg}(\underline{I}_i(q,q'))$ in~\eqref{eq:proff_compl1} and~\eqref{eq:proff_compl2} by computing the minimal representations~\cite{Baotic2009Polytopic} and the union of (some of) the polytopes in $\underline{I}_i(q,q')$.